This post may contain affiliate links to products. As an affiliate, I earn money from qualifying purchases. Please read my full disclosure here.

 I can remember the stress we used to feel [because we did make really dumb financial decisions as a young married couple!] after Christmas.
 We would get caught up in the excitement, buying the perfect gift, and pulling off the ultimate surprise.
 Unfortunately, it would bite us every.single.January.

-I’m not sure why it took us so long to get it through our heads that we don’t have to lose our minds at Christmas!
-Except that we wanted to make Christmas magical for us and our children.
-What we’ve learned, though, is that it can be magical (are you ready for it??) without spending ridiculous amounts of money!
+I’m not sure why it took us so long to get it through our heads that we don’t have to lose our minds at Christmas.
+Except that we wanted to make Christmas magical for us and our children, and the only way we knew to do that was spend and go big!
+What we’ve learned, though, is that it can be magical (are you ready for it?) without spending ridiculous amounts of money.

 To be sure, there are some who may enjoy the high stress and high anxiety that comes with all the shopping and spending, but if you want to stop for a bit?
 Slow down?
 Enjoy?
 Relax?
 Lean into those you love?
 Then do it.
 Stop spending more than you have.
 There will be less worry, less anxiety, and more of the things you actually want to get from the Christmas season.